crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 ### Supported OS

 We officially support macOS, Windows and Linux only.
-Other platforms may work but there is no guarantee.
+Other platforms may work, but there is no guarantee.
 We will extend our support to other platforms after we have stabilized our current architecture.

 ### Prepare your machine